Mampfinator/bitburner-scripts/README.md

    122.  switch (stage) {
    123.    case Stage.Countdown:
 ```
-- Set `stage` to 3 (or, if changed in the future, whatever the value of `Stage.Sell` further up in the file is).
+Set `stage` to 3 (or, if changed in the future, whatever the value of `Stage.Sell` further up in the file is) and continue execution.

 Additionally, to modify what you get from selling or trading in intel,
 ```tsx